christianesl/bank-balance-tracker/README.md

 The date is used as the document ID, so saving another balance for the same date updates that day's entry.

+The demo mode uses sample entries in browser memory and does not read from or write to Firestore.

 ## Implementation notes

-- Firebase SDK modules are loaded from Google CDN version `10.14.0`.
+- Tailwind CSS, Inter, and Chart.js are loaded from CDNs; Firebase SDK modules are loaded from Google CDN version `10.14.0`.
-- Chart.js is loaded from jsDelivr.
-- The history query orders records by `createdAt` descending; the chart separately sorts document IDs chronologically.
+- The history query orders records by `createdAt` descending; metrics and the chart sort entries by their date document ID.
+- The chart uses USD formatting and the form accepts decimal balance values.
+- Notes are HTML-escaped before being displayed, but edit/delete controls still use inline event handlers.
+A future hardening pass could attach listeners programmatically and avoid interpolating values into handler attributes.
-- The current page displays Firebase error messages directly in the UI.
-For production use, consider mapping technical errors to user-friendly messages and validating balance ranges or currency explicitly.
+- Firebase error messages are displayed directly in the authentication and data error UI.
+For production use, consider mapping technical errors to user-friendly messages and validating balance ranges explicitly.
-- The history table currently builds action buttons with `innerHTML`; notes should be treated as untrusted input.
-A production hardening pass should create cells with `textContent` and attach event listeners instead of interpolating note text into inline handlers.